-- 18. By 2025, at least 15 Member States and by 2027, at least 25 would have: - (a) Community assets and structures mapped to create a knowledge base to inform future actions; - (b) Co-developed standard operating procedures and defined guiding principles for incorporating community engagement in PHC, health promotion and health service delivery; - (c) Documented, consolidated and applied lessons from past experiences on community engagement in health promotion, service delivery and emergency management. - 19.
-By 2030, at least 37 Member States would have: - (a) Community assets and structures mapped to create a knowledge base to inform future actions; - (b) Co-developed standard operating procedures and defined guiding principles for incorporating community engagement in PHC, health promotion and health service delivery; - (c) Documented, consolidated and applied lessons from past experiences of on community engagement in health promotion, service delivery and emergency management; and - (d) Completed assessments of the strategy's implementation at the country level.
+- 18. By 2025, at least 15 Member States and by 2027, at least 25 would have: - (a) Mapped community assets and structures to create a knowledge base to inform future actions; - (b) Co-developed procedures and guiding principles for involving communities in primary health care, health promotion, and health care delivery; - (c) Collected and applied lessons from past experiences on community engagement in health promotion, service delivery and emergency management. - 19.
+By 2030, at least 37 Member States would have: - (a) Mapped community assets and structures to create a knowledge base to inform future actions; - (b) Co-developed procedures and guiding principles for involving communities in primary health care, health promotion, and health care delivery; - (c) Collected and applied lessons from past experiences on community engagement in health promotion, service delivery and emergency management; and - (d) Conducted assessments of the strategy's implementation at the country level.